GenomicsAotearoa/hts_workshop_mpi/level2/06-homework.md

 Create a `slurm` batch file to perform these commands.
 For the sake of efficiency, this job will only require 1 or 2 minutes to run and needs less than 1 GB of RAM to perform, so pick values that reflect this.

-Once you are happy with your script, submit it using `sbatch` and report the *successful* job identifier to the trainers, and provide them with the location of the script and results in NeSI.
+Once you are happy with your script, submit it using `sbatch` and report the *successful* job identifier to the trainers.
+Also provide them with the location of the script and results in NeSI.

 ---

 ## Exercise 4 - Working with `fastp` and `FastQC`

-In the `module_2/` resource folder there is a hidden directory `.homework_resources/` which contains the MiSeq output for two additional *M. bovis* isolates.
+In the `module_2/` resource folder there is a directory `homework_resources/` which contains the MiSeq output for two additional *M. bovis* isolates.
 Copy these to your `fastq_processing/data/` directory, then perform the following tasks:

 1. Create a `FastQC` report of the sequences.
 Inspect any problems identified by `FastQC` and determine whether or not these are likely to be real issues for analysing the data.
 1. Trim the sequences with `fastp`, removing any low quality regions and adapter sequences.
    * You can pick any value for the Q-score threshold.
    * Remember that these are paired-end data
-1. Also process the `SRR097977` and `SRR098026` sequences with `fastp`
-   * We know from our previous work with `grep` and `FastQC` that the quality of these mock libraries is much lower than a standard output.
-How many reads from each sample pass through your filtering?

 ---

-## Exercise 5 - Working with `pycoQC`
+## Exercise 5 - Working with `nanofilt`

-TO DO...
+In the `homework_resources/` folder you will also find the MinION sequencing runs for the same *M. bovis* isolates.
+Copy the data to your `fastq_processing/data/` directory and perform the following filtering on each set of reads:

+1. Remove sequences with an average Q-score less than XXX.
+1. Remove and sequences which are shorter than XXX nucleotides in length.

+---